7 Important Reasons to Stock White Flour

 What is the difference between white flour and wheat flour?

-Wheat flour is made from the entire wheat grain, which includes the bran and germ.
-White flour has had the bran and germ removed.
+Wheat flour is made from the entire wheat grain, including the bran and germ, while white flour removes the bran and wheat germ.

 Why is white flour bleached?

-Bleaching agents are used for speeding up the aging process and making the flour whiter.
+Bleaching agents speed up the aging process and make the flour whiter.

 What are the benefits of white flour?

-White flour is higher in gluten than wheat flour, which makes it ideal for baked goods that need to be light and airy, such as cakes and pastries.
+White flour is higher in gluten than wheat flour, making it ideal for baked goods that need a light and airy texture, such as cakes and pastries.
 It’s also less expensive than wheat flour.

 What are the drawbacks of white flour?